cgnicholls/cgnicholls.github.io/_posts/2016-10-08-reinforcement-learning-qlearning.markdown

 the first value and the $\Qhat$ value of moving right is the second value.
 This means we can use just one network, rather than a separate one for each action.

+Using the cross entropy method, we can find $\theta$ such that the associated policy performs very well.
 You can see the code for the cross entropy method applied to $Q$-learning [here](https://github.com/cgnicholls/reinforcement-learning/blob/master/cartpole/cartpole-qlearning-crossentropy.py).

+Since we are interested in using deep q-learning, we do want to use the more complicated method as well, and check that it works in the Cart and Pole problem.

+If you include a bias term in $\Qhat$ then you get much better convergence.
+In tensorflow, with a linear network (plus bias), it's possible to get quite close to a solution to the Bellman equation.
+However, the average reward doesn't seem to be so stable.